-To promote harvest efficiency and avoid impact on juvenile clams that appear to be more prevalent in the higher areas of the beach, the Razor Clam Diggers Association has recommended that the fishery be managed in-season to the following opening dates: these are the days when the tide level is 5.0 feet and under, based on the Prince Rupert tide tables.
-The Razor Clam In-season Management Committee may make recommendation to change these dates; all openings and closures will be announced by Fisheries and Oceans Canada Fishery Notice in 2014.
-Diggers are reminded to check these notices on a regular basis.
-Fishery Notices are available on the Internet at:
+To promote harvest efficiency and avoid impact on juvenile clams that appear to be more prevalent in the higher areas of the beach, the Razor Clam Diggers Association has recommended that the fishery be managed in-season to the following opening dates: days when the tide level is 5.5 feet and under, based on the Prince Rupert tide tables.
+The Razor Clam In-season Management Committee may make recommendation to change the suggested dates.
+Openings and closures will be announced by Fisheries and Oceans Canada Fishery Notice.
+Haida Fisheries will work with the razor clam buyers to determine days that the buyers will be purchasing.
+Haida Fisheries will advertise the agreed upon dates.
+Diggers are reminded to check these notices on a regular basis due to potential biotoxin closures.
+Fishery Notices are available on the Internet at: www-ops2.pac.dfompo.gc.ca/xnet/content/fns/index.cfm?pg=search\options&lang=en&id=commercial

-www-ops2.pac.dfo-

-mpo.gc.ca/xnet/content/fns/index.cfm?pg=search_options&lang=en&id=commercial

-The Fishery Notices will also be posted at the DFO Masset office, the Haida Fisheries Program office, and the Old Massett Village Council office.
+The Fishery Notices will also be posted at the Hiellen & Tow Hill Notice board, DFO Masset office, the Haida Fisheries Program office, and the Old Massett Village Council office.
+For 2019, the commercial fishery will remain closed